postmanlabs/intergalactic-apifirst/readme.md

-# Welcome to Space Camp!
+# Welcome to Postman Intergalactic!

 Today's session will be all about the API-First Mindset, and we have several sessions to go through today.